Forty years of Aero has been built by the people who show up every day. Over the next 12 months, we're sharing their stories — in their own words.

 Cheri joined Aero as a temporary production associate when mail ruled and there was no WMS in sight — a very different operation from what Aero is today.
 She made her way from production lead into Client Experience, making the transition right in the middle of a WMS implementation.
 Challenging?
 Yes.
 Exciting?
 Absolutely.

-One of her proudest accomplishments: transitioning from Production Lead to Client Experience Rep in the middle of a WMS implementation.
+One of her proudest accomplishments: transitioning from Production Lead to Client Experience — learning to work comfortably with clients directly, rather than communicating solely within the team internally.
 It was one of the hardest things she'd done at Aero — and one of the most rewarding.

 More spotlights coming each month.